-Water Resource Management

-emerged as a clear priority with an emphasis on public safety and climate and habitat resilience.
+Water Resource Management emerged as a clear priority with an emphasis on public safety and climate and habitat resilience.
 Residents and stakeholders emphasize the importance of flood protection, clean drinking water, and healthy watersheds.
-Projects that improve watershed and riparian health, restore floodplains and wetlands, improve stormwater systems, and enhance groundwater recharge can simultaneously protect public safety, secure water supply, and support aquatic habitat.
+Projects that restore floodplains and wetlands, improve stormwater systems, and enhance groundwater recharge can simultaneously protect public safety, secure water supply, and support ecosystem health.

-Wildfire Risk Reduction and

-Forest Health also ranked as a top concern.
+Wildfire Risk Reduction and Forest Health also ranked as a top concern.
 Strategic landscape-scale forest health and fuel reduction, hazardous fuel reduction along evacuation routes, and neighborhood-scale hazard mitigation are essential for protecting lives, property, and critical natural resources.
-These investments and the maintenance of these projects are particularly important in communities most vulnerable to fire, and when paired with collaborative planning, can position local projects to compete successfully for State and federal funding.
+These investments are particularly important in communities most vulnerable to fire, and when paired with collaborative planning, can position local projects to compete successfully for State and federal funding.

 Parks, Recreation, Access, and Equity with an emphasis on parks improvements, trails, and access projects that expand safe, equitable access to open space was also an identified top priority.
 In particular, increasing access to parks and other outdoor areas, including the coast, in South County and underserved neighborhoods is emphasized.
-Equitable access also requires sustained investment in the maintenance and management of parks, trails and facilities to ensure these spaces remain safe, clean and welcoming over time.